jishengx97/ece1724rust_project/Final_Report.md

 ```

 In the `tests/` folder, there are tests for different services of the package.
 The `user_service_test.rs` contains tests that ensures the user authencation functionalities are working correctly, including user registration, user login and password correctness checks.
 The `flight_service_test.rs` contains tests that ensures flight data can successfully be queried, including flights for multiple dates and available seats for flights.
 The `ticket_service_test.rs` contains tests for ticket booking and seat selections, and ensures flights and seats are not double-booked even in concurrent request environments.
 The `throughput_test.rs` generates a large nuber of random requests to the system, to ensure the system is able to maintain a high throughput even when the requests are highly concurrent.

+## Contributions

+### Guanhong Wu
+- Set up project framework with Rocket, SQLx, and Swagger (rocket_okapi)
+- Designed and implemented MySQL database schema
+- Implemented user registration and login functionality
+- Developed seat booking system with optimistic locking to handle concurrent seat selections
+- Created flight search and seat availability APIs
+- Established testing framework with isolated database setup/teardown for each test class
+- Wrote test cases for user authentication, flight search, seat availability, and ticket retrieval

+### Shengxiang Ji
+- Created Python scripts for testing and demonstration data generation
+- Implemented ticket booking system with support for multiple flights in one request and optimistic locking
+- Developed concurrent booking tests to verify system behavior under multiple user scenarios
+- Created throughput tests to evaluate web server performance
+- Wrote comprehensive Reproducibility Guide for environment setup and server deployment
+- Prepared demonstration video

+### Lessons Learned and Concluding Remarks

+### Project Management and Documentation
+- Proper project management methodologies should have been implemented from the project's inception
+- Comprehensive API documentation should be established before development begins
+- Well-defined API specifications would reduce requirement changes during development
+- Early documentation is particularly crucial when considering future frontend integration
+- The absence of initial API documentation resulted in multiple iterations of interface redesigns

+### Testing Infrastructure
+- A robust testing framework should be established immediately after the initial server architecture
+- Test-driven development practices should be adopted to ensure feature reliability
+- Concurrent implementation of features and their corresponding test cases helps identify potential issues early
+- Comprehensive test coverage provides confidence in maintaining and modifying existing functionalities
+- Investment in testing infrastructure yields significant returns in long-term development efficiency